Sofia

-Known as Serdica in Antiquity and Sredets in the Middle Ages, Sofia has been an area of human habitation since at least 7000 BC.
+Known as Serdica in antiquity, Sofia has been an area of human habitation since at least 7000 BC.
 The recorded history of the city begins with the attestation of the conquest of Serdica by the Roman Republic in 29 BC from the Celtic tribe Serdi.
-During the decline of the Roman Empire, the city was raided by Huns, Visigoths, Avars and Slavs.
-In 809, Serdica was incorporated into the Bulgarian Empire by Khan Krum and became known as Sredets.
-In 1018, the Byzantines ended Bulgarian rule until 1194, when it was reincorporated by the reborn Bulgarian Empire.
+During the decline of the Roman Empire, the city was raided by Huns, Visigoths, Avars, and Slavs.
+In 809, Serdica was incorporated into the First Bulgarian Empire by Khan Krum and became known as Sredets.
+In 1018, the Byzantines ended Bulgarian rule until 1194, when it was reincorporated by the Second Bulgarian Empire.
 Sredets became a major administrative, economic, cultural and literary hub until its conquest by the Ottomans in 1382.
-From 1530 to 1836, Sofia was the regional capital of Rumelia Eyalet, the Ottoman Empire's key province in Europe.
+From 1530 to 1836, Sofia was the regional capital of Rumelia Eyalet, the Ottoman Empire's largest and most important province.
 Bulgarian rule was restored in 1878.
 Sofia was selected as the capital of the Third Bulgarian State in the next year, ushering a period of intense demographic and economic growth.

-Sofia is the 13th largest city in the European Union.
-It is surrounded by mountainsides, such as Vitosha by the southern side, Lyulin by the western side, and the Balkan Mountains by the north, which makes it the third highest European capital after Andorra la Vella and Madrid.
-Being Bulgaria's primate city, Sofia is home of many of the major local universities, cultural institutions and commercial companies.
+Sofia is the 14th-largest city in the European Union.
+It is surrounded by mountains such as Vitosha to the south, Lyulin to the west, and the Balkan Mountains to the north.
+It is the third highest European capital after Andorra la Vella and Madrid.
+Sofia is home to several universities, cultural institutions and commercial companies.
 The city has been described as the "triangle of religious tolerance".
-This is due to the fact that three temples of three major world religions—Christianity, Islam and Judaism—are situated close together: Sveta Nedelya Church, Banya Bashi Mosque and Sofia Synagogue.
+This is because three temples of three major world religions—Christianity, Islam and Judaism—are situated close together: Sveta Nedelya Church, Banya Bashi Mosque and Sofia Synagogue.
 This triangle was recently expanded to a "square" and includes the Catholic Cathedral of St Joseph.